photo © Roger Kose

-Throughout all her activities, she continues to explore the bodymind states that are generated while dancing, the life cycle of form as it manifests in improvisation, and how any of this research can be communicated in performance and in print.
-She lives in western Massachusetts, in the northeast of the U.S.A.
+Throughout all her activities, she continued to explore the bodymind states that are generated while dancing, the life cycle of form as it manifests in improvisation, and how any of this research can be communicated in performance and in print.

 a book by David Koteen and Nancy Stark Smith